 Turkish Company Liquidation

 Our company formation team is prepared to handle your company liquidation needs in Turkey.
 Akkas CPA handles all steps required for company liquidation in Turkey and files closure documents with the Istanbul Chamber of Commerce.

-Please contact us via email or phone for appointing a liquidator to carry on the company dissolution, submitting the required application forms, dealing with the Court, closing the company’s bank account, or any other necessary activities for closing a business in Turkey.
+Please contact us via email or phone to appoint a liquidator to carry on the company dissolution, submit the required application forms, deal with the Court, close the company’s bank account, or complete any other necessary activities for closing a business in Turkey.

 The act of company liquidation in Turkey is regulated by the Commercial Code.
 There are many reasons a company may register the liquidation and the decision can be taken by the general assembly of the company or by a competent court.